Wiley (musician): 2014–2015: Snakes & Ladders

-2016–Present: Godfather series and Boasty Gang album
+2016–2021: Godfather series and Boasty Gang album

 In March 2016, Wiley announced that he would be releasing his eleventh studio album, Godfather, and that the album would include 16 songs, 3 of which were to be released as singles.
 The album was released on 13 January 2017.
 The album entered at number 9 on the UK Albums Chart, becoming Wiley's highest-charting album of his career.
 On 16 February 2017, Wiley won an "Outstanding Contribution to Music" award by NME for Godfather.

 In late 2017, Wiley announced his next album, Godfather II.
 The first single, "I Call the Shots" featuring Jme, was released on 3 November 2017, alongside the album's pre-order and track listing.
 The album was released on 27 April 2018.

 In January 2019, Wiley released "Boasty" featuring Idris Elba, Stefflon Don, and Sean Paul.
 The song was one of the biggest dancehall releases of the year.

 Wiley announced Godfather III would be released on 2 November.
 After delays, the album was finally released on streaming services on 5 June 2020.

 On 22 June 2020, Wiley released his 14th studio album, Boasty Gang – The Album.
 The album features a solo version of his hit single, "Boasty".

+2022–present: 'Anti-Systemic' album

+Following the social media controversy in 2021, Wiley released his 15th studio album on all online music platforms in August 2022 Anti-Systemic.

+The album was independently released with a limited run of vinyl and CD physical copies.
+The roll out of the 'Anti-Systemic' album involved a temporary website 'Anti-Systemic.com' with sold out merchandise including tracksuits, t-shirts, and stickers.
+Two singles were released on white label vinyl; 'Tourbus' produced by Olja Beats and 'Tinted Metro' by Teddy (Silencer).
+A third single was set for release 'I Aint Gonna Fold' also produced by Olja Beats, however this was not released due to vinyl manufacture delays during the COVID-19 pandemic.

+Artist features included JME, Kozzie, Scrufizzer, Faultsz, Realz, SBK, Capo Lee, FFSYTHO, Preshus, Duppy, K9 and more.

+Artwork for the album depicts Wiley in a protest setting.
+The front cover portrays a face off with police, and the back cover portrays a face off with aristocrats holding money and contracts.
+The artwork was provocative, as was the album title; a direct play on the recent social media controversy and accusations of antisemitism.
+It was designed by a previously unknown collaborator, Dr Khuram Ahmed MD MRCGP, who was also responsible the manufacture, promotion and distribution of the album.